 In addition to a stellar personal statement, a high GPA, and strong letters of recommendation, an impressive standardized test score can help you get into a good college.

-One of two major college entrance exams in the U.S., the ACT assesses high school students' math, science, and verbal skills.
-While there's no set passing score, earning a higher score can help you get accepted to the college of your choice.
+One of two major college entrance exams in the U.S., the ACT assesses students' math, science, and verbal skills.
+While there's no passing score, earning a high score can aid in securing you acceptance to more selective colleges.

-Before you register to take the ACT, you'll need to determine what score to aim for.
-In other words, what's a good ACT score?
-And what score will you need to get into your dream college?
+All test-takers should spend some time figuring out what score to aim for.
+What's a good ACT score?
+More importantly, what score will you need to get into your dream college?

 What Is a Good ACT Score Overall?

-The ACT consists of four sections: English, Mathematics, Reading, and Science.
-Each subject is scored on a scale of 1-36 in one-point increments.
-Your composite, or total, ACT score is the average of your four section scores.
+The ACT consists of four sections: English, Math, Reading, and Science.
+Each subject is scored on a scale of 1-36.
+Your total ACT score is the average of your four section scores.
 To get a good ACT score, then, you'll need to aim for around 24 on each section.

 Source: ACT Inc.

-What Is a Good ACT Score Based on Your Target Colleges?
+What Is a Good ACT Score Based on Your Colleges?

-So how do you figure out what ACT score to aim for?
-Simply go online and look for the college's middle 50% of test scores, which is a range that spans the 25th to 75th percentile ACT scores of admitted first-year students.
-Ideally, you'll get a score close to or higher than the 75th percentile score, but if that's too difficult, you can aim for somewhere closer to the bottom of that range.
+Many colleges report the middle 50% of incoming students, which is a range that spans the 25th to 75th percentile ACT scores.
+Ideally, you'll get a score close to or higher than your school's 75th percentile.
+If that's too difficult, however, you can aim for somewhere closer to the bottom of that range.

-To find a school's ACT score range, go to its official website; this data will typically be published on a first-year class profile page or a facts and figures page.
-Alternatively, you can use a search engine to look for pages related to that college and the keywords "ACT score range."
+To find a school's middle 50%, look for a first-year class profile page or a facts and figures page on its website.
+Alternatively, you can search for the school's name with the phrase "ACT score range."

-The table below lists the middle 50% ACT score ranges of first-year students admitted in fall 2020 at 20 popular institutions across the U.S. All data is for the class of 2025.
+The table below lists the middle 50% of first-year students' ACT scores at 20 popular colleges and universities across the U.S. All data is for the class of 2025.

 What Is a Good ACT Writing Score?